chandrareddyp/assignment/README.md

 How to scale to handle large input files and/or very large changes files:
 Input files very large:
-If very large input file, then process chunk of input file instead of loading full file into memory, after processing chenk of the file store info as below:
+If very large input file, then process chunk of input file instead of loading full file into memory, after processing block of the file store info as below:
 1. Users data, store user's data sorted by user id, store data into n number of file, fix the file size and range of user id's data its stored.
 So when we are searching for user data by id then we can search using binary search, we should be able to search in O(log n).
 Create kind of index on user name, means store user names in sorted order and its ids. if we want to search a user id by user name then we should be able to get in O(log n) time.
 2. Songs data, similar to user data, store songs data also in smaller files, sort by song id's (id, artist and title).
 Maintain each file metadata (which has plays id's range its storing, its kind of consistent hashing technique).